The Official Regulation concerning the organization and unfolding of the “TriChallenge Mamaia 2018’’

 The placement of the bicycle in the transition area must be done in the allotted rack segment, according to the competition number and the race the participant is competing in.
 The racks will be provided with signs indicating the number interval in which a bike may be placed for each segment.

-Placing one’s bicycle in a rack segment other than the allotted one, both before the race and at the T2 transition will be penalized and given a warning if the competitor corrects their mistake before 10:00 or a 5-second time penalty in super-sprint, a 10-second one in sprint and a 15-second one for the Olympic distance.
+Placing one’s bicycle in a rack segment other than the allocated one will be penalized and given a warning if the competitor corrects their mistake before the start time or a 10-second time penalty for super-sprint/sprint and a 15-second one for the Olympic distance.

 a) T1 – from swim to bike

 It will involve covering a distance of approximately 100m between the lake and the transition area.